 Duke of Edinburgh's Award

 St Bede’s is a registered centre for the Duke of Edinburgh's Award Scheme.
-The award is an optional choice for students in the upper school.
-There are four sections: three individually chosen activities - Physical, Volunteering and Skill - and the group Expedition.
+Students opt to enrol for the Bronze Award at the end of Year 9 and work on their chosen activities during Year 10, aiming to complete the award by July.
+There are four sections: three individually chosen activities - Physical, Volunteering and Skill - and the group expedition.
 Students show great commitment and determination through their participation in the award.
 Many try new things and gain a great deal from taking part.
 We are very proud of them all.

-About 80 - 90 students take part in the award at this level.
-Students enroll at the end of Year 9, work on their chosen activities during Year 10, aiming to complete it by the July.
 The activities students choose are many and varied!
-For example, we have recently had Water Ski-ing and Horse and Carriage Racing for the Physical section, alongside more usual activities such as Swimming or Rugby.
-For Volunteering our students often support their local youth groups and organisations such as Brownies, or volunteer formally at their Church or for a local charity.
-For their Skill, learning another language - be it ancient Greek or Sign Language - or musical or drama participation are popular choices.
+For example, we have recently had water skiing and horse and carriage racing for the physical section, alongside more usual activities such as swimming and rugby.
+For volunteering our students often support their local youth groups and organisations such as Brownies, or volunteer formally at their church or for a local charity.
+For their skill, learning another language - be it Ancient Greek or Sign Language - or musical or drama participation are popular choices.

-For the Expedition section, students choose the group they will be in.
-In the Autumn and Spring terms we have initial training on a day walk in the Cambridgeshire countryside, "First Aid in the Outdoors" training, after school meetings to learn about kit, food planning and route planning.
-Early in the Summer term we go for our expedition training weekend, walking and camping in the Essex hills.
-In Activities Week we go to the Derbyshire White Peak area for the assessed Expedition.
-This presents new challenges (steep hills!) to which the students rise very well.
+For the expedition section, students choose their own groups.
+In the autumn and spring terms we have initial training on a day walk in the Cambridgeshire countryside and ‘first aid in the outdoors’ training alongside after school meetings to learn about kit, food planning and route planning.
+Early in the summer term we go for our expedition training weekend, walking and camping in the Essex hills.
+The assessed expedition is in the Derbyshire White Peak area.
+This presents new challenges (steep hills!).
 The groups show grit and perseverance while working well as a team to make a success of their trip.